johannesmarold/raytracer/README.md

 ## Different Raytracing Models
-A Raytracing model with different stages of additional aspects such as shadowing and mirroring.
+A Raytracing model with different stages of additional aspects such as shadowing and mirroring using WebGL.

 ## Requirements